Ken Blanchard biography and books

-Ken Blanchard obtained his Bachelor’s Degree (BA) in political science and philosophy from Cornell University (United States) in 1961.
+Ken Blanchard obtained his Bachelor’s Degree (BA) in political science and philosophy from Cornell University in 1961.

-Ken Blanchard combined his consultancy work with research work into leadership, customer loyalty, coaching, employee engagement, project development, organizational development, etc.
+Blanchard combined his consultancy work with research work into leadership, customer loyalty, coaching, employee engagement, project development, organizational development, amongst others.

 Ken Blanchard has received many nominations and awards for his work in the fields of management, leadership and speaking.